-Tsingy de Bemaraha Strict Nature Reserve is a must-see on a trip to Madagascar with the unusual ‘forest’ of limestone pinnacles and a wealth of wildlife, flora and fauna.
+Tsingy de Bemaraha Strict Nature Reserve is a must-see on a trip to Madagascar with the unusual ‘forest’ of limestone pinnacles and a wealth of wildlife, flora, and fauna.

 About Tsingy de Bemaraha Park

-You’ll find around 650 different fauna and flora species here, 85% of which is endemic to Tsingys de Bemaraha.
-The park is home to many animal species including 100 types of birds, 60 types of amphibians and 11 types of lemurs to name but a few.
+You’ll find around 650 different fauna and flora species here, 85% of which are endemic to Tsingys de Bemaraha.
+The park is home to many animal species including 100 types of birds, 60 types of amphibians, and 11 types of lemurs to name but a few.

 ‘Grands Circuits’ Trek

 The narrow suspension bridge was 200m above the ground, it says only one person at a time, I wasn’t going to risk doing otherwise.
-On the other side, the view of the landscape of limestone pinnacles was simply breath-taking.
+On the other side, the view of the landscape of limestone pinnacles was simply breathtaking.

 ‘Petits Circuits’ Trek

-This was a bit more leisurely that than big circuit, no harness required!
+This was a bit more leisurely than a big circuit, no harness required!
 Following a short stroll through the forest, we were greeted with a labyrinth of narrow walkways we had to shuffle down to pass.

-Within the hole of a tree, we spotted a Sportive Lemur peeping out which was a lucky find considering they are nocturnal, he just looked straight at us but they are so-called because of the boxing-like stance they assume when threatened.
+Within the hole of a tree, we spotted a Sportive Lemur peeping out which was lucky to find considering they are nocturnal, he just looked straight at us but they are so-called because of the boxing-like stance they assume when threatened.
 We could hear the tweeting of the Madagascar Bulbul and the Vasa Parrot.
-Out of nowhere, a Malagasy ring-tailed mongoose darted across our path, think the nosey tourists was too much but he was easily recognisable by his bushy, ringed tail.
+Out of nowhere, a Malagasy ring-tailed mongoose darted across our path, think the nosey tourists were too much but he was easily recognisable by his bushy, ringed tail.

 We crossed wooden walkways seeing huge spiders in webs glistening in the sun and smaller baobab trees nestled into the rocks.
 We climbed metal ladders to reach the viewpoint displaying the magnificent stone landscape into the distance.
 These rocks not only look amazing but they’re musical too, when you tap them they make a sound like tapping metal owing to the fact that they contain magnesium.

 Contrary to common belief, chameleons change their colour to reflect their mood sending signals to other chameleons rather than to match their surroundings.
 They can change depending on light and temperature but they generally inhabit the surroundings to match their colouring.

-We stumbled upon a few chameleons which are apparently easier to find at night with light than in the day, I’ll be honest the only time I knew we were onto something was when our driver Marc leapt out of his car to show us.
+We stumbled upon a few chameleons which are apparently easier to find at night with light than in the day, I’ll be honest the only time I knew we were onto something was when our driver Marc leaped out of his car to show us.
 Their long fingers hold onto the branches helped along by their long curly tail.
 They are fascinating to watch as their bulging eyes move independently from each other eyeballing all of us gawping at them.
 Great to see these guys out in the wild!

-Trip organised by Trekkup
+Our trip was organised by Trekkup